corda/corda-docs-portal/content/en/platform/corda/4.13/community/network-map.md

 If the node isn’t using a HTTP network map service then it’s expected the signed file is provided by some other means.
-For such a scenario there is the network bootstrapper tool which in addition to generating the network parameters file also distributes the node info files to the node directories.
+For such a scenario there is the Network Bootstrapper tool which in addition to generating the network parameters file also distributes the node info files to the node directories.

 The current set of network parameters: